 - Softened butter for greasing pan

-- In a microwave-safe measuring cup or in a saucepan, heat the coconut milk just until warm (115 degrees f).
+- In a microwave-safe measuring cup or in a saucepan, heat the coconut milk just until warm (115 degrees F).
 Put it in the bowl of a stand mixer and add sugar and yeast.
-Stir to dissolve sugar, then pour in the melted butter, followed by the salt.
+Stir well, then stir in salt, oats and flour, followed by the softened butter.
+Mix until very well blended.

 - Grease an 8×4 inch loaf pan with softened butter.

 - Punch down the dough and shape it into cylinder.
-Cut into 4 even section.
+Cut into 4 even sections.

 - Cover with with greased plastic wrap and let rise in a warm place until dough has domed about an inch over the pan.
 This should take about 30 minutes